What Is A Good Serving Ace:Error Ratio?

 Now, instead of looking at the stats from the Sweet-16 teams, let's look at the stats from the top-25 teams in terms of total aces served all season long.

-Once again, we can see that most of the toughest serving college teams in the country have an A:E ratio significantly lower than 1.0.
+Once again, we can see that most of the toughest serving college teams have an A:E ratio significantly lower than 1.0.
 But that doesn't mean we still can't encourage the individual servers on our teams to accomplish this goal of having an A:E of 1:1.
 Here are the individual serving statistics from the NCAA champion, Kentucky:

 Even though the team as a whole had an A:E ratio less than 1:1, there were a few players that exceeded that number, while also having a good Ace % and Error %, and a third player that was very close.
 As I scroll through the statistics of the other top NCAA teams, I see at least one or two players on each roster with an A:E of 1:1 or better.

 A good goal for all servers at every level is an A:E of 1:1.
 A good server against weak competition, or at younger levels, might have a much better A:E than 1:1, but regardless of how good your competition is, a 1:1 A:E is a good goal.
 Ultimately, a server has little control over whether or not they serve and ace.
 You can hit a great serve and not get an ace, or you can hit a weak serve and two passers look at each other and let it land in the court.
 Service errors, however, are completely in the server’s control.
 No matter how good or bad the opponent is, the server can serve the ball in the court.
-Linking aces AND errors into a ratio provides a good balance between these two statistics and give us a good idea of a server’s effectiveness.
+Linking aces AND errors into a ratio provides a good balance between these two statistics and gives us a good idea of a server’s effectiveness.